 Over all, don't worry about things too much - as with any travel, all will become clear when you get there, and everything falls into place.

-Enjoy South America, it's an awesome ride!! about 8 years ago
+Enjoy South America, it's an awesome ride!! over 8 years ago

 Before you travel it's easy to get worked up by how you're going to get around.
 I've just travelled for 9 months in South America, it is easy and cheap to use buses, don't worry about it, cross those bridges when you get to them.